 As of June 22, 2019

-Trapp has earned 13 senior National team caps for the United States.
+Trapp has earned 15 senior National team caps for the United States.
 On January 9, 2015, Trapp received his first-ever call-up to the United States Men's National Team's senior roster in order to participate in its January training camp.
 He earned his first cap for the Stars and Stripes on January 28, 2015 in a friendly at Chile, entering as a second-half substitute.
 On January 6, 2016, Trapp was called-up by head coach Jürgen Klinsmann to participate in U.S. Soccer's annual January camp for the second consecutive year.
 Held in Carson, California, the camp ran from January 11 - February 6.
 Trapp earned his second senior team cap for the U.S. with a second-half substitute appearance against Canada on February 6, helping the squad to a 1-0 victory.
 Trapp made his first start and captained the senior squad for the first time in a friendly match against Bosnia-Herzegovina on January 28, 2018.
 He started in a friendly against Paraguay on March 27, 2018, once again captaining the team.
 Trapp started and captained the U.S. in a friendly against Ireland on June, 2, 2018.
 Then, Trapp started in a friendly against France on June 9, 2018, captaining the U.S. to a 1-1 draw.
 Trapp captained the U.S. in friendlies against Brazil on September 7, 2018 and Mexico on September 11, 2018, and he returned to captain the U.S. Men's National Team for a friendly against Peru (October 16).
 He captained the Stars and Stripes in a friendly against England (November 15) before making a substitute appearance in a friendly against Italy (November 20).
 In 2019, Trapp made a substitute appearance in the second half of a friendly against Panama (February 27).
-Trapp's most recent appearance for the Stars and Stripes came as a starter in a friendly contest against Costa Rica (February 2).
+He started in a friendly contest against Costa Rica (February 2).
 Trapp started in a friendly against Ecuador (March 21) before making a substitute appearance against Chile (March 26).
 Most recently, Trapp made a substitute appearance in the opening match of the 2019 CONCACAF Gold Cup against Guyana (June 18), and receiving the captain’s armband from Michael Bradley upon entering the field.